 What I live is that Bob was on his way to a meeting with me.
 And that his death sent ripples of loss deep, far, and wide through the community, likely costing the lives of many he stood to protect.
 I share the story, because what was required of Bob's fellows upon his passing, is what I see required of everyone in service to community now.
 No single person elected is plugging the multiple cracks in the foundation, if any one of them.
 There is not only opportunity to step in and take responsibility for what one can hold, there is necessity.
 Bob is dead.

-Today, I celebrate.
-This filling of cracks is what I've witnessed in recent weeks here in Bozeman and in my work online.
+This filling of cracks is what I've witnessed here in Bozeman and in my work online since the November elections.
 There's a tremendous show of unified care ranging from spontaneous talking circles, kind messages written on sticky notes stuck to the glass doors of Gallatin County Courthouse, and heightened activity and renewed resolve in community service, including a full week of free yoga asana classes at a downtown studio.

 Of course, it's not all been smiles and open dialogue.
 There is palpable tension in the air.
 There is the rawness of anger and hatred surfacing.
 As I crossed the road on my way to a free asana class, I was yelled at by a woman driving a large white truck.
 I thought she saw me as I exited my car and waved, hurrying across as to not slow her down.
 I gather she had not seen me given her reaction, "Jesus, watch where you're going."
 And I did no better in my reaction, "Jesus Christ, yes, I love him" and turned to those walking behind me to note that there's going to be war if we don't get it together.

-This other woman and I, we'd startled one another and reacted in the overarching anger of the day.
+This other woman and I, we'd startled one another and reacted thus.
 Ironically or not, just before this encounter in the street, I'd listened to Eddie Vedder singing Bob Dylan's 'Masters of War' on the radio.
 I appreciate the song's message and always hesitate to share the lyrics because of the line, "even Jesus would never forgive what you do".
-Actually Jesus did, and would still today, forgive killing the child.
+Actually Jesus did forgive those who betrayed him and would forgive killing the child.
 Such boundless unconditional love is Jesus' blessing and curse.

 Embodying Agape made Jesus, the human being, a healer and martyr.
 Among those who assumed much less possible, Jesus was someone willing to suffer and die before punishing another to death.
 This willingness brought in recognition that He was not His body.
 That I and You and We are not the body.
 Yet, the body is a holy vessel for the Child.
 So, to cut and exterminate the vessel is to extinguish the Child - the Light of God within every person.